damiantymkowski/gamico/README.md

 # Gamico
-This is a really simple project that shows the usage of Next.js with TypeScript.
 Gamico is the entertainment app.
 This web-app lets you earn free skins for completing tasks, surveys & more.
 ## Usage